nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To approve a request, it can be done either through in the Management request view list or in the Management request details view.

 On the approval of the request
-- the request move to the "Approved" state;
+- the request moves to the "Approved" state;
-- the registered security server appears both in the "Owned Servers" section of its owner’s detail view and in the list of security servers (on the tab Security Servers);
+- the registered security server appears both in the "Owned Servers" section of its owner’s detail view and in the list of security servers (on the Security Servers tab);
 - the security server's owner is added to the global "security-server-owners" group.

 To decline a request, it can be done either through in the Management request view list or in the Management request details view.
 On the decline of the request
-- the request move to the "Rejected" state.
+- the request moves to the "Rejected" state.

 ## 7.5 Registering a Client to a Security Server